BayatGames/conventions/examples/microservices/README.md

   - `USER_CREATED`: When a new user is registered
   - `USER_UPDATED`: When a user profile is updated
   - `USER_DELETED`: When a user is deleted

+### Product Service

+Manages the product catalog and inventory.

+- **Endpoints**:
+  - Create, read, update, delete products
+  - Product search and filtering
+  - Inventory management

+- **Events Published**:
+  - `PRODUCT_CREATED`: When a new product is added
+  - `PRODUCT_UPDATED`: When a product is updated
+  - `PRODUCT_DELETED`: When a product is removed
+  - `INVENTORY_UPDATED`: When product inventory changes

 ### Order Service